johannschopplich/kirby-vue3-starterkit/README.md

 </details>

-## Caching & Offline Capability With Service Worker
+## Caching

-Even without a service worker installed, the frontend will store pages between individual routes/views.
+The frontend will store pages between individual routes/views.
 When the tab get reloaded, the data for each page is freshly fetched from the API once again.

-For offline capability of your Vue app, you can choose to activate the included [service worker](src/serviceWorker.js).

-A visual explanation of both methods can be found in the following flow chart:

 ![Caching for Kirby and Vue 3 starterkit](./.github/kirby-vue-3-cache-and-store.png)

-The service worker precaches all CSS & JS assets required by the Vue app and caches the data of every requested page.
-All assets are versioned and served from the service worker cache directly.

-Each JSON request will be freshly fetched from the network and saved to the cache.
-If the user's navigator turns out to be offline, the cached page request will be returned.

 ## Stale-While-Revalidate